-- The machine auto adjust every time you change the beans or the grind settings, but it takes about two or three cups to get the shot completely adjusted.
+- The machine auto adjusts every time you change the beans or the grind settings, but it takes about two or three cups to get the shot completely adjusted.

-- Cappuccino device that attaches to to the frothing wand for frothing automatically.
+- Cappuccino device that attaches to the frothing wand for frothing automatically.
 Manual frothing also possible.

 - The machine allows you to save your favorite setting when you have perfected your recipe.